Golden Pheasant Facts

-These non-native populations appear most common in portions of the United Kingdom.
+- Further, these non-native populations appear most common in portions of the United Kingdom.
 In England, the feral pheasant frequently occurs in the heavy forest region of Breckland, as well as in East Anglia.

-Golden Pheasant Physical Characteristics
+Golden Pheasant Physical Description

-The Golden Pheasant displays a distinct sexual dimorphism.
+Most notably, the Golden Pheasant displays a distinct sexual dimorphism.
 The male grows both larger and possessed of much brighter plumage than the female.

-But, the plumage of the female is typically a mottled brown in color.
+But, the plumage of the female typically presents a mottled brown in color.
 The female Golden Pheasant attains a length of only about 31.5 in (80 cm).
 Her tail accounts for roughly half of this length.

-Golden Pheasant Diet and Behavior
+Golden Pheasant Distribution, Habitat, and Ecology

 However, we actually know very little about the behavior of this gorgeous bird.
 But, its diet appears to principally consist of a mix of leaves, grain, and small invertebrates.
 Furthermore, individuals feed during the day and roost in trees at night.